Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Introduction

 Our paper is structured as follows.
-First, in Section~\ref{sec:csf}, we provide a formal analysis of our proposed causal survival forests.
+First, in Section~\ref{sec:csf}, we motivate and present our proposed method, causal survival forests.
 In Section~\ref{sec:theory}, we study asymptotics of causal survival forests in a generalized random forest setting introduced by \cite{wager2019grf}.
 In Section~\ref{sec:simulations}, we conduct simulation experiments, and find the proposed method to perform well in a wide variety of settings relative to other proposals in the literature.
-In Section~\ref{sec:realdata}, Our approach is illustrated via a data application to the data from AIDS Clinical Trials Group Protocol 175 (ACTG175).
+In Section~\ref{sec:realdata}, our approach is illustrated via a data application to the data from AIDS Clinical Trials Group Protocol 175 (ACTG175).
 A software implementation is provided as part of the package \texttt{grf} for R and C++, available from CRAN and at \url{github.com/grf-labs/grf} \citep{GRF,CRAN}